Nannerch

 Nannerch is a village and community in Flintshire, Wales, located within the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty.
 At the 2001 Census the population of Nannerch was 531, reducing to 496 in 2011.

 History

 Nannerch (pronounced Nan-er-ch in Welsh) is one of the ancient parishes of Flintshire, made up of the townships of Trellan, Trefechan, Trecwm and Tre Penbedw.

 It is an ancient village, sitting on bedrock of Carboniferous Limestone, overlain by glacial boulder clay with glacial hollows.
 The limestone has been used in the construction of many local buildings.
 The ruins of Iron Age hill forts at Pen-y-Cloddiau and Moel Arthur are situated in the nearby hills.

-The Church

-The church, which is dedicated to St. Michael and All Angels, was consecrated on 29 September 1853.
-It is the third church known to have been built on the site.
-The curved wall of the graveyard indicates the ancient origins of the churches.
-The present church was designed by Thomas W. Wyatt, of London, the architect of the neighbouring churches of Brynford and Gorsedd.
-Services are held each Sunday, with 'Fifth Sunday' services rotating around the Bro Famau group of churches of which St. Michael's is a member.

-Description

-Nannerch has no shops but has an 18th-century inn called The Cross Foxes.

-The village also has a primary school.
-There are currently around 60 pupils enrolled.
-On the same site as the Victorian primary school is a small sports development consisting of a tennis court which doubles as a basketball/netball court and five-a-side football pitch, a grass football pitch and a bowling green.
-The bowling green also has a French-style boules piste next to it.

-Nannerch was sometimes visited by a doctor at the village hall surgery on Tuesday morning.
-On Thursday there is a Post Office counter in the hall.

 Governance

 Nannerch Community Council consists of 8 councillors, and is not divided into wards.
 The Cilcain and Nannerch communities make up the Cilcain electoral ward on Flintshire County Council, which elects one councillor.
 Nannerch is part of the Delyn constituency and North Wales region for the Senedd, and the Clwyd East constituency for Parliament.